Since they're not All-Stars, what are the Cubs doing during the break?

 “I think we have too many baseball junkies,” the 33-year-old said.
 “All they live and do and breathe is baseball.
 I think that can be a bad thing.
 Hopefully these four days will be good for everyone.”

 Reigning National League MVP Kris Bryant is one of those guys.
 He’s often referred to as a baseball rat, but the label has done him well over the course of his life.
-Perhaps losing out on the final vote for the All-Star Game is a good thing, though Bryant has never had the middle part of any season off.
-He has made every All-Star team at every level until this year.
+Perhaps losing out on the final vote for the All-Star Game is a good thing as Bryant has never had the middle part of any season off.
+He has made every all-star team at every level until this year.

 “Probably go home and sit by the pool,” Bryant said of his break.
 “I might take a few swings.”